dcharatan/diff-gaussian-rasterization-modified/README.md

 - Spherical harmonics match e3nn now.

+Also check out [this further modification](https://github.com/Chrixtar/latent-gaussian-rasterization) if you want to render features and depths.

 # Differential Gaussian Rasterization

 Used as the rasterization engine for the paper "3D Gaussian Splatting for Real-Time Rendering of Radiance Fields".
 If you can make use of it in your own research, please be so kind to cite us.